Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Main results

 Note that in the last inequality we have used the continuous embedding $H^{1/4}(\mathcal{I})\subset L^4(\mathcal{I})$ together with an interpolation inequality to obtain the bound

-Gathering all estimates and considering a possibly smaller $\alpha^*$ yields the third inequality in \eqref{comparison}. \end{proof} We now state the main results of the paper, which consist of a global-in-time higher-order bound and a decay estimate. \begin{theorem} Assume that $\eta$ have zero mean in $\mathcal{I}$.
-Given $T>0$, there exists a constant $\widetilde{\alpha}>0$ such that, if
+Gathering all estimates and considering a possibly smaller $\alpha^*$ yields the third inequality in \eqref{comparison}. \end{proof} We now state the main results of the paper, which consist of a global-in-time higher-order bound and a decay estimate. \begin{theorem} Assume that $\eta$ have zero mean over $\mathcal{I}$.
+There exists a constant $\widetilde{\alpha}>0$ such that, if